 What is it?

-increase our THAAD force structure in South Korea, build up our Air Force and Naval and Marine Corps forces in the region, and declare and get this one, Sean, declare any missile launches from North Korea have to be uh we say our hostile because of what Kim Jong-un said about attacking Guam, and we will hit them as a target before they get airborne.
+And declare, and get this one, Sean, declare any missile launches from North Korea have to be, we say are hostile because of what Kim Jong-un said about attacking Guam, and we will hit them as a target before they get airborne.

-He must make sure that we will no longer tolerate that he launch any more missiles because of his declaration to hit Guam, and we don't know where they're gonna go until they've been in the air for a while.
+He must make sure that we will no longer tolerate that he launch any more missiles because of his declaration to hit Guam, and we don't know where they're going to go until they've been in the air for a while.

-And by the way, if one if one artillery round comes out of North Korea on the Seoul, he gets our full nuclear retaliatory capability.
+And by the way, if one artillery round comes out of North Korea on to Seoul, he gets our full nuclear retaliatory capability.

 Make sure he understands that.

-That artillery is no longer valid because when we retaliate, we're gonna retaliate with nuclear weapons.
+That artillery is no longer valid because when we retaliate, we're going to retaliate with nuclear weapons.

-But when I say no good option, and I want to get uh to General Patterson in a second, when I say no good option, if we have to strike, even if we have a coalition of the willing.
+But when I say no good option, and I want to get to General Patterson in a second, when I say no good option, if we have to strike, even if we have a coalition of the willing, if we have to strike, we're going to incinerate that place.

-The nuclear fallout, correct me if I'm wrong, even if we we'd use you know, buster uh uh bunker bombs and other technologies is is the fallout potential is dramatic.
+The nuclear fallout, correct me if I'm wrong, even if we'd use bunker bombs and other technologies, is the fallout potential is dramatic.

-I mean, potentially the am I right or overstating the fact that millions could potentially die here?
+I mean, potentially, am I right or overstating the fact that millions could potentially die here?

 Yeah, but they'll be mostly North Koreans.